How to Calculate Hours Worked Like a Pro

 • Name the fourth column "Total Hours" to calculate the hours worked for each day.

-Step 2: Enter the data.
+Step 2: Enter the data

-If you’re a freelancer, we recommend that you record your working times throughout the pay period.
+If you’re a freelancer, we recommend you record your working times throughout the pay period.
 If you’re processing payroll for employees, you’ll need to obtain this data from your workers.
 Either way, here’s how to fill out the spreadsheet:

 • In the "Date" column, enter the dates for each workday.